TimotejK/SemSex/README.md

 This file serves as an introduction and guide to the repository, outlining its structure, content, and purpose.

-### 4. LICENSE

-The license file contains information about the permissions and restrictions associated with using the content in this repository.

-## Usage

-1. Explore the "Ontology" folder for the sexual education ontology and its documentation.

-2. Check the "Concept-Detection" folder for machine learning models that can be utilized to detect concepts defined in the ontology.

-3. Refer to the documentation for instructions on how to use the ontology and integrate the provided machine learning models into your projects.

 ## License

 This repository is licensed under the [LICENSE](LICENSE) - please review it for details on how you can use and share the content.

 Feel free to contribute, report issues, or suggest improvements by creating a pull request.

-Happy learning and exploring sexual education concepts responsibly!